open-mic-orbital/OpenMic/README.md

 ## Demo

+A live demo of the website is viewable here: https://openmic-orbital.herokuapp.com/

 The backend is hosted through Heroku, and the source code can be viewed [here](https://github.com/open-mic-orbital/OpenMicBackend).

-The frontend is also hosted through Heroku, and a live demo can be viewed [here](https://openmic-orbital.herokuapp.com/).